15 Essential Dixie Dregs Songs

 Feature Photo: Ivica Drusany / Shutterstock.com

-“The Best Band You Never Heard In Your Life,” was a phrase coined by Frank Zappa to describe his 1988 touring band that broke up before most people got a chance to hear how great they were.
+“The Best Band You Never Heard In Your Life” was a phrase coined by Frank Zappa to describe his 1988 touring band that broke up before most people could hear how great they were.
 While many hardcore rock have heard of the Dixie Dregs, there are so many who have not, and that is almost criminal because the Dregs were on a level of their own.
 The Dixie Dregs music has always been difficult to classify or label.
 Like many great classic Progressive Rock bands such as The Moody Blues, Rush, Jethro Tull, and even Queen and Led Zeppelin, the Dixie Dregs music crossed many genres.

-Perhaps more than any other band, record stores had a difficult time finding the right section of music to place their albums.
+Perhaps more than any other band, record stores had difficulty finding the right music section to place their albums.
 Were they Rock, Blues, Bluegrass, Jazz, Country, Southern Rock, Progressive Rock, Funk, Classical or Baroque?
 In short, they were all of those styles.
 Their music was so original; radio stayed away from them because they did not fit any specific format.
-Nonetheless, the band did form a large cult following who collected every album the band released and flocked to the band’s unforgettable live concerts.
+Nonetheless, the band formed a large cult following that collected every album released and flocked to the band’s unforgettable live concerts.

 The Dixie Dregs were formed in the early 1970s by guitarist Steve Morse and bassist Andy West at the University Of Miami’s School of Music.
-At the school, Morse and West met violinist Allen Sloan, keyboardist Steve Davidowski, and drummer Rod Morgenstein.
-Jazz keyboardist T. Lavitz who would later replace Davidowski on piano, was also attending the school at the same time.
-The University Of Miami’s school of Music served as the breeding ground for many jazz legends including Jaco Pastorius, Pat Metheny, and Danny Gottlieb.
+Morse and West met violinist Allen Sloan, keyboardist Steve Davidowski, and drummer Rod Morgenstein at the school.
+Jazz keyboardist T. Lavitz, who would later replace Davidowski on piano, was also attending the school at the same time.
+The University Of Miami’s School of Music served as the breeding ground for many jazz legends, including Jaco Pastorius, Pat Metheny, and Danny Gottlieb.

 The band would go through several lineup changes over the next 40 years.
 Bassist Dave La Rue would replace Any West, bluegrass violinist Mark O’Connor and former Mahavishnu Orchestra violinist Jerry Goodman would also perform in the band.
 The band’s members would occasionally do side projects as well.
 Steve Morse would release a series of spectacular solo albums and form the three-piece Steve Morse Band.
 In 1985, Steve Morse joined the legendary progressive rock band Kansas as the groups new lead guitarist.
 Steve Morse recorded two powerhouse albums with the band entitled Power in 1985 and In The Spirit of Things in 1988.